sofpast/emotion_classification/README.md

 3. Calculate EigenVectors.
 4. Get the reduced features or principal components.

-After this process, we receive principal components PCs.
+After this process, we have a new set of features called principal components (PCs).
+The PCs are uncorrelated and ordered by decreasing variance.

 ## Part 2: Multi Classes Classification:
 The problem would be famed to a multiclasses classification.
 Since most of data in forms of tabular data, so machine learning methods are selected to make it simple and more efficient.